2025 Solar Incentives Guide for Lakewood, NJ - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC provides a tax credit for a set percentage of your solar system's cost.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives